kern-crates/serial-async/README.md

-# Uart Async
+# Serial Async

-A lightweight and flexible UART driver library that provides register-level access through generic interfaces.
-By implementing these interfaces, users can create asynchronous UART drivers for various platforms with ease.
+A lightweight and flexible serial driver library that provides register-level access through generic interfaces.
+By implementing these interfaces, users can create asynchronous serial drivers for various platforms with ease.

 ## 📌 Features

 - **Register-Level Abstraction**: Offers low-level register-like control while maintaining usability.
-- **Asynchronous Read/Write Support**: Enables non-blocking data transmission and reception using interrupts and uart FIFO.
+- **Asynchronous Read/Write Support**: Enables non-blocking data transmission and reception using interrupts and device FIFO.
 - **Highly Portable**: Abstracted hardware layer allows easy adaptation to different MCUs or SoCs.
 - **Modular Design**: Clean architecture suitable for integration into existing embedded projects.
 - **Full-Duplex Communication**: Supports simultaneous sending and receiving, automatically controlling the lifecycle of the transmitter and receiver.